niiniyare/dhool/ERP-UI-Documentation.md

 ## Schema Builder UI

-For complex ERPs, you might want a visual schema builder.
+For complex ERPs, we might want a visual schema builder.
 Here's a simplified implementation:

 ### Schema Builder Store